cardano-foundation/CIPs/CIP-array-builtin/README.md

 The implementation of this CIP should not proceed without an empirical assessment of the effectiveness of the new primitives, as per the following plan:

-1. Implement the new primitives according to the specification.
+1. Implement the new primitives according to the specification, including the experimental versions discussed in the CIP.
-2. Assign a preliminary cost to the new primitives.
+2. Assign a preliminary cost to the new builtin functions.
 Consider similar operations and their current costs.
 3. Create variants of the [existing benchmarks][4] and potentially add some more.
-4. Check that the array variants are indeed significantly faster, in both real-time performance and modelled costs.
-If they are not, find out why.
+4. From the total set of newly implemented builtins, find a minimal but practical set of primitives which are indeed significantly faster in both real-time performance and modelled costs.
+5. If such a set does not exist, find out why.
+This means that the preliminary investigation was not successful.
+If it does, revise the specification to include the final set of primitives.

-If the preliminary performance investigation is not successful, this CIP should be revised according to the findings of the experiment.
+If the preliminary performance investigation was not successful, this CIP should be revised according to the findings of the experiment.
 Otherwise, the implementation can proceed:

 5. Determine the most appropriate costing functions for modelling the builtin's performance